pcardotatgit/XDR_Workflows_and_Stuffs/13-Interact_with_CTIM/readme.md

 ## Instructions

-Before using the python scripts you must first create a SecureX API client within your SecureX tenant, and you must store its **client_id** and **client_password** either into the **./keys/ctr_api_keys.txt** file located into the **/keys** subfolder ( This global configuration file will be used by every scripts in every subfolders ), or into the **config.py** scripts of every subfolders that will be read first by the python scripts.
+Before using the python scripts you must first create a XDR / SecureX API client within your tenant, and you must store its **client_id** and **client_password** either into the **./keys/ctr_api_keys.txt** file located into the **/keys** subfolder ( This global configuration file will be used by every scripts in every subfolders ), or into the **config.py** scripts of every subfolders that will be read first by the python scripts.

-Depending on your regions, You have to uncomment the host fqdn.
+Depending on your region, You have to uncomment the host fqdn.
 You have to do this either into the **config.py** scripts or into the **./keys/ctr_api_keys.txt** file.

+Instead of editing the .py config file, you can use the Lab Portal Web page bu clicking on the **Settings** button.

-## How can we create Incidents and Sightings within SecureX ?
+## How can we create Incidents and Sightings within XDR / SecureX ?
 ### Introduction

-Before going to the details about how we can create **incidents** and **sightings** within SecureX, you must start first on understanding the CTIM model ( Cisco Threat Intell Model )
+Before going to the details about how we can create **incidents** and **sightings** within XDR / SecureX, you must start first on understanding the CTIM model ( Cisco Threat Intell Model )

 ### Cisco Threat Intell Model

-SecureX Threat Hunting and Incident Management rely on an internal data structure which is there as a very fast and efficient backend for supporting Threat Hunting activities.
+XDR / SecureX Threat Hunting and Incident Management rely on an internal data structure which is there as a very fast and efficient backend for supporting Threat Hunting activities.

-This data structure has several services that all have APIs.
-That means that we can have access to these services from outside of SecureX either for reading datas, or for storing data.
+This data structure has several services which all have APIs.
+That means that we can have access to these services from outside of XDR / SecureX either for reading data, or for storing data.

-Managing **Incidents** within SecureX is exactly that.
-All components of the SecureX Incident manager has an API and we use several of these APIs for creating **Incidents**.
+Managing **Incidents** within XDR / SecureX is exactly that.
+All components of the Incident Manager has an API and we use several of these APIs for creating **Incidents**.
-- To learn more about **Cisco Threat Intell** Model you can to go to the following [ DEVNET Learning Lab ](https://developer.cisco.com/learning/modules/security-securex-threat-response/), which will help you to understand the details of how the CTIM APÏs can be used into your Threat Hunting Activities.
+- To learn more about **Cisco Threat Intell Model** you can to go to the following [ DEVNET Learning Lab ](https://developer.cisco.com/learning/modules/security-securex-threat-response/), which will help you to understand the details of how the CTIM APIs can be used into your Threat Hunting activities.
 - And you will naturally want to intensively use CTIM API.
 Then the [ CTIM API documentation here ](https://github.com/threatgrid/ctim/blob/master/doc/tutorials/modeling-threat-intel-ctim.md) will be very usefull for you.

 Once Having understanding the CTIM data structure, you are ready to move forward.

 ### Creating Incidents and Sightings.

-In order to make documented incidents appearing into the SecureX Incident Manager ( as we can see in day to day SecureX Threat Hunting activities.
-Incidents that give us details about the threat, list of events, timeline , observables and referenced links ), then we just have to create an **Incident** and we have to attach to it one or several **Sightings**.
+In order to create documented incidents into the XDR / SecureX Incident Manager, we just have to create an **Incident** and we have to attach to it one or several **Sightings**.

+Incidents will give us details about the threat, list of events, timeline , observables and referenced links.
+Every sorted and presented in a maner that accelerate Threat Hunting operations.

 **Sightings** are representation of Security Alert generated by Security Products.
-They are not the original alerts but they are  translation of these alerts into SecureX Alert Schema.
+They are not the original alerts but they are  translation of these alerts into XDR/SecureX Alert Schema.

 That means that **Sightings** are created from original raw products alert.
-And **Sightings** are interpretation for these product alerts, which either sumarize the original alert or extend it.
+And **Sightings** are interpretation for these product alerts, which either sumarize the original alert or which extend it.

-A single **incident** is supposed to contain several **Sightings** which can have been created by several Security Solutions which detected events that are related to the same security threat.
+A single **Incident** is supposed to contain several **Sightings** that can have been created by several Security Solutions which detected events that are related to the same security threat.
 Gathering these interpreted alerts in one place into an **incident** helps the Security Team to react efficiently.

 **Sightings** are supposed to contains at least **targets** and **observables** ( all suspicious objects which has a relation with **targets** ).

 When SecureX receives **observables**, then several Threat Hunting operation are automatically triggered.
-Like enrichment and relation graph calculations.
+For example, enrichment and relation graph calculations.
 And this is what permit Security Operators to go very fast into Investigation Operations.

-All the threat Intelligence is automatically done by SecureX.
+All the threat Intelligence is automatically done by XDR / SecureX.

-That means that from the Security Operator side, we just have to create an Incident and all relevants sightings that will contains obervables and their relationships.
+That means that from the Security Operator side, he just have to create an Incident and all relevants sightings that will contains obervables.
+And create **relationships** beteween all these components.

-Attaching a **Sighting** to an **Incident** is as well a **relationship** within SecureX.
+Attaching a **Sighting** to an **Incident** is as well a **Relationship** within XDR/SecureX.

-**Relationship** is one of the key components of CTIM used at several levels.
+**Relationship** is one of the key components of CTIM.
+It is used at several levels.

-CTIM developpers thought about making life easy for programmers who want to create **incidents**.
-They created the **bundle** API.
+CTIM developpers thought about making life easy for programmers who want to create **Incidents**.
+They thought about creating the **bundle** API.

-This API allow programmers to create, thanks to one single API, multiple objects at once.
+This API allow programmers to create an Incident and multiple objects at once thanks to one single API.

-For doing this, programmers must create a JSON payload that will be sent to the SecureX bundle API.
-This JSON payload must contain all the objects we want to create.
+The **bundle API** expect a JSON payload to be sent be sent to the API.
+This JSON payload must contain all the objects we want to create for the Incident.

-**How do we use the bundle API ?**
+**How can we invoke the bundle API ?**

 We create a "bundle" JSON payload which contains one **incident** and all its details.
-And we create several **Sightings** into it .
+And then we create several **Sightings** into it .

 ![](./assets/img/1.png)

-Then we add into the JSON payload, relationships that link every sightings to the incident thanks to a **"member of"** relationship
+Then we add into the JSON payload, relationships that link every sightings to the incident thanks to a **"member of"** relationship.

-Into every single sighting we include all involved targets and observables.
-And we create as well relationships within the sightings between all these objects.
+Into every single sighting, we include all involved targets and observables.
+And we create as well relationships between all these objects within the sightings.

 And that's it.

 Have a look to the [**SecureX Threat Response CTIM Bundle Builder** page ](https://github.com/CiscoSecurity/tr-05-ctim-bundle-builder) to learn about a python module that simplifies **bundle** creation.

-### How to read an Incident and parse all sightings it contains ?
+### How to read an Incident and parse all Sightings it contains ?

-When we create the **Incident** and all **Sightings** it contains, we assign IDs to these objects, and these IDs will be used within the **relationships**. known as **target_ref** for incident ID and **source_ref** for Sighting IDs.
+When we create the **Incident** and all **Sightings** it contains, we assign IDs to these objects, and these IDs will be used within the **relationships**.
+These IDs are known as **target_ref** for incident ID and **source_ref** for Sighting IDs.

 ![](./assets/img/2.png)

 For reading **sigthings** that belong to an **Incident** we must first retrieve its **target_ref** and filter **relationships** based on this information.
-And then we get the list of all **sightings** that belong to the incident.
-And finally for each **sighting** based on its **source_ref**, parse it and extract from it everything which is relevant for additionnal investigation.
+Thanks to this, we get the list of all **sightings** that belong to the **Incident**.
+And finally for each **Sighting**, based on its **source_ref** we parse it and extract from it everything which is relevant for additionnal investigation.

-## How to add observable into SecureX public feeds
+## How to add observable into XDR / SecureX public feeds thanks to CTIM ?

-For doing this, we have to deal with **Judgment**, **Indicators** and **feeds** APIs.
+For doing this, we have to deal with **Judgment**, **Indicators** and **Feeds** APIs.

 ![](./assets/img/3.png)